Also known as Glycine Max, the soya bean is a legume, first grown in China 3000 years ago.

 Soya also mimics oestrogen and occupies oestrogen receptors in the bone, albeit with a weaker effect, promoting bone strength

 Depending on how much oestrogen is present in the body to start with, soya may exhibit anti or pro oestrogenic properties and have differing effects in women, making it quite complex to study.
 Isoflavones may also suppress oestrogen levels by inhibiting enzymes involved in the hormone’s production.

 Studies have also suggested that soya intake in childhood and early adult life may be a modifying factor for breast cancer and as little as one portion of soya (10 mg of isoflavones or 80 g of tofu) a day can reduce future risk.

 South East Asian women report a lower prevalence of hot flushes compared to their western counterparts (15% vs up to 85%).
 This has been attributed to the higher consumption of soya

 Almost all studies have used isolated soy isoflavones which is why there is a wide variation in results in animal, in vitro vs epidemiologic studies. (more than 50 hot flush trials alone have been conducted without reaching definite conclusion)

-Despite these inconsistent results, it can be argued that results are good enough to recommend the regular intake of soya as a food (not as a tablet), not least because a number of other benefits and the absence of side effects from formal hormone replacement therapy, such as cancer, heart disease and stroke
+Despite these inconsistent results, it can be argued that results are good enough to recommend the regular intake of soya as a food (not as a tablet), not least because a number of other benefits and the absence of side effects.

 Further, the overall benefit (including placebo response) is most studies is at least 50% reduction in the severity and/or frequency of hot flushes.
 This degree of improvement is similar to that wanted by women seeking nonhormonal alternatives to oestrogen for menopausal symptom relief.